tino/pyFirmata/README.rst

     >>> board.analog[0].register_callback(myCallback)

 where myCallback(data) is then called every time when data has been received and is timed by the arduino itself.
-This is very precise up to about 100Hz sampling rate (10ms sampling interval).
+This is very precise up to 100Hz sampling rate (10ms sampling interval).

 If you use a pin more often, it can be worth using the ``get_pin`` method